-Tracking by detection basically consists of two stages: cell segmentation followed by association.
-First, object segmentation is performed for all time frames.
-Next, the objects must be linked in time, in order to obtain the complete path, which gives their trajectory.
-Tracking descriptors characterize each trajectory, representing for instance the faith map of individual cells.
+frames.
+Next, the objects must be linked in time, in order to obtain complete paths that represent their trajectories.
+Tracking descriptors characterize each trajectory, representing for instance the fate map of individual cells.
 The linking of segmented objects frame-to-frame can be made by feature vectors, including spatial distance and similarity measures.
 Common features include mean cell intensity level and shape descriptors.
 For example, Harder et al. [67] used a feature vector of mean cell intensity, area, and center of mass.
 Next, they established a one-to-one correspondence by associating the closest cells, evaluating their similarity using the Euclidean distance between the corresponding feature vectors.
 An extended review can be found in Khairy et al. [66].
-Similarity measures such as the Euclidean distance, can be effective if the feature vector remains stable along the trajectory, i.e. the tracked cell has a defined shape and a good temporal resolution.
-The similarity measure has been also extended to trajectories, for instance, by inspecting the trustworthiness of the tracking results, as proposed by Rapoport et al. [63].
+Similarity measures such as the Euclidean distance. can be effective if the feature vector remains stable along the trajectory, i.e. the tracked cells present well defined shapes and a good temporal resolution.
+The similarity measure has been also extended to trajectories. for instance. bv inspecting the trustworthiness of the tracking results, as proposed by Rapoport et al. [63].
 The trustworthiness is measured by the ratio between the intersection of adjacent cell masks and the area of the cell mask.
 By using the largest forward and backward cell overlap, they selected a unique successor cell.
 From a set of short trajectories with high trustworthiness, they deduced the final trajectory and lineage of the every cell by the consistency of movement.
 A similar approach was presented by Chowdhury et al. in [135], based on bipartite graph matching and properties of Gaussian distributions.
 These types of methods are used primarily when tracking isolated objects where the acquisition speed is fast enough to capture the object motion resulting in some overlap between the same ROI in consecutive frames.
 Typically, this is the case when image acquisition is fast enough to ensure individual ROI displacements of less than their average diameter between two frames.
 Some examples include imaging nuclei in phase-contrast or moving sperm, where tracking performs well and is easy to implement.